Netflix/OpenVPCal/README.md

   <tr>
    <td><code>6.
 PRE-PROCESS PLATE</code>
    </td>
-   <td>OpenVpCal only accepts Linear EXR as input: pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
+   <td>OpenVpCal only accepts linear EXR as input: pre-process your camera plate to be either Linear/AP0 (ACES 2065-1) or Linear/Camera Native.
 We recommend Linear/AP0 (default for the tool).
+Raw OCF file conversion is supported via third party tools see loading OCF, and loading dpx and tiff are supported see loading dpx and tiff.)
    </td>
   </tr>
   <tr>
    <td><code>7.
-LOAD PLATE EXR SEQUENCE ON WALL</code>
+LOAD PLATE SEQUENCE ON WALL</code>
    </td>
    <td>In OpenVpCal, right-click on the LED WALL and select “Load Plate Sequence”.
-Select the folder where the pre-processed camera plate is.
+Select the input source, when loading EXR, an RGB File Sequence, and select folder where the pre-processed camera plate is.
    </td>
   </tr>
   <tr>